The Problem: CSPI

-The Center for Science in the Public Interest (CSPI) has a long history of ignoring or distorting scientific evidence.
+CSPI ( Center for Science in the Public Interest) has a long history of ignoring or distorting scientific evidence.
 It does this when the evidence is inconsistent with its agenda.

 Read about some of CSPI’s misuse of scientific findings.
 Visit The Center for Science in the Public Interest: Not Scientific and Not in the Public Interest.

-Nevertheless, the Center for Science in the Public Interest has its supporters and defenders.
+Yet the CSPI has its supporters and defenders.

 A person named Martin at New York University sent the following email.
 Its subject line was “Who Funds You?”
 He mailed it without any salutation or signature.